-On July 24, 2023, the Company closed the non-brokered private placement financing, which was announced on June 5, 2023 for gross proceeds of \$50,000 through the issuance of 2,000,000 flow-through units of the Company at \$0.025 per unit.
+On July 24, 2023, the Company closed a non-brokered private placement financing, for gross proceeds of \$50,000 through the issuance of 2,000,000 flow-through units of the Company at \$0.025 per unit to related parties.
 Each unit consists of one flow-through common share in the capital of the Company and non-flow-through share purchase warrant to purchase an additional common share in the capital of the Company at the price of \$0.05 per common share for a period of 5 years.
 All securities issued in connection with this financing include a hold period in accordance with applicable securities laws.
+Based on the residual method the warrants were valued at \$nil.
+The units were issued below the then market price of the Company shares, therefore a flow-through premium was not recorded.

-On May 15, 2023, the Company closed the non-brokered private placement financing which was announced in December 2022 for gross proceeds of \$150,000 through the issuance of 6,000,000 units of the Company at \$0.025 per unit.
+On May 15, 2023, the Company closed a non-brokered private placement financing for gross proceeds of \$150,000 through the issuance of 6,000,000 units of the Company at \$0.025 per unit of which 5,600,000 were subscribed to related parties.
 Each unit consists of one common share in the capital of the Company and one share purchase warrant to purchase an additional common share in the capital of the Company at the price of \$0.05 per common share for a period of 5 years.
 All securities issued in connection with this financing include a hold period in accordance with applicable securities laws.
+Based on the residual value the warrants were valued at \$nil.